 If you haven’t read my visitor’s guide for Horseshoe Bend, I would strongly suggest you check it out.
 Horseshoe Bend is an amazing and beautiful place that is worth checking out.
 Just make sure you be careful when you visit, please!

 Antelope Canyon is another beautiful place in the area that I have written about in the past.
 If you haven’t checked out my visitor’s guide for Antelope Canyon, this is a must read.
 Antelope Canyon is quickly becoming one of the biggest tourism draws in the Southwest United States.
 It is an incredibly beautiful place.

 One of the best places to view Lake Powell and get some really fantastic pictures is from Alstrom Point.
 This viewpoint offers some of the most breathtaking views of Lake Powell.
-I have included a map below on how to get to Alstrom Point.
-Please be aware that a majority of the roadway is gravel road and get can pretty rough at certain points.
+However, getting to the viewpoint isn’t for the faint of heart.

 If you have read some of my visitor guides for attractions within the Grand Staircase – Escalante National Monument, you are probably familiar with the Hole-in-the-Rock.
 The Hole-in-the-Rock road stretches from Escalante, Utah in the north down to the shore of Lake Powell inside the Glen Canyon National Recreation Area.